RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - If only one axis is specified (and the other is zero), then the other will be automatically calculated in accordance with the static image's aspect ratio and the video's aspect ratio.
 Setting both axes to 0 is an error and the size will be clamped to `0.01 0.01` in this case.
+This property takes precedence over `maxSize` if both properties are defined.
     - Minimum value per axis is `0.01` and maximum value per axis is `2`.
 If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR
     - The static image and video will be resized as large as possible so that they fit within this size while maintaining their aspect ratios.
 Use this instead of `size` when you don't know what kind of video you're using so it doesn't get grossly oversized on one axis (e.g. with a game's video metadata).